Particular/docs.particular.net/samples/bridge/simple/sample.md

 ---
 title: Simple Bridge Usage
-summary: How to use the transport bridge to connect endpoints on different transports
+summary: How to use the NServiceBus messaging bridge to connect endpoints on different transports
 reviewed: 2022-05-13
 component: Bridge
 related: